LGBluesky/RSSM/README.md

 RSSM used Revised MIT LICENSE for academic research.

 ## Data
-The dataset can be download from https://pan.baidu.com/s/19KpeD9qCOXaDAa7hcHspLw ,password:r3cb
+The dataset can be download from https://pan.baidu.com/s/19KpeD9qCOXaDAa7hcHspLw  password: r3cb

 ## How to run
 Step 1: Double click the RSSM.exe and two windows will pop up, one of them is called RSSM.